turingschool/front-end-curriculum/lessons/module-4/intro-to-express.md

 ### Student Exploration (20 mins)

-* Implement a PUT route for a specific secret to edit the message of the secret.
+* Implement a PUT route for a specific message to edit the message of the message.
-* Implement a DELETE route for a specific secret to remove it.
+* Implement a DELETE route for a specific message to remove it.

 **BONUS:**

-Can you implement a GET route that shows only the secrets that have been edited?
+Can you implement a GET route that shows only the messages that have been edited?

 ### Static Files in Express
 To serve static files like an index.html file, you need to let Express know.
 To do this, tell Express what directory your static files live in with: